Skip to content

 Single valued attributes

-The scenarios for those are:
+The scenarios for these are:

 Scenario Product updated Outcome on product